-The YouTube Partner Program (YPP) gives creators greater access to YouTube resources and features.
+The YouTube Partner Program (YPP) gives creators greater access to YouTube resources and features like direct access to our Creator Support team.
+It also enables revenue sharing from ads being served on your content.
 This article provides an overview of the available features, criteria for joining, an application checklist, and some FAQs.

 What you get